Miss Sarajevo: Music video

 The music video for this song, directed by Maurice Linnane, is a montage of three different events: the beauty pageant described in the song; the original performance of the song from the Pavarotti & Friends concert in Modena; and a tour through the streets of war-torn Sarajevo under gunfire from the nearby troops taken from Carter's documentary.
 Clips contain striking imagery, such as a shot of the pageant contestants holding up a banner with the words "Don't let them kill us" in all caps, as seen on the single's artwork.
 The video is featured on The Best of 1990–2000 DVD with a director's commentary, and a documentary entitled Missing Sarajevo.

 Another version of this video exists, featuring only the footage from the Modena concert.
 A third version of the video shows only the footage from war-torn Sarajevo and the beauty pageant.

 Critical reception

 Stephen Thomas noted that, while the collaboration seemed like "a step too far" on paper, the end result combined U2's rock with Eno's ambience and Pavarotti's emotion.
 He wrote that the "overall result is a startling realisation that not only are the two music genres, opera and rock, not mutually incompatible, but that Bono and Pavarotti's very different singing styles and capabilities sit unexpectedly well alongside one another."
+Music & Media wrote, "The U2 composition 'Miss Sarajevo' is as hypnotic as the beautiful 'One'; Pavarotti's tenor is not intrusive, but a real contribution to the slow build-up of the song."